The 11th Innovation & Entrepreneurship Teaching Excellence Awards at ECIE 2025

 Innovation and entrepreneurship skills are important issues which need to be mastered today to produce an effective 21st century society.
 Some universities offer degrees or other courses in these subjects, whilst others incorporate these topics in a variety of different degrees.
 But whatever approach the university takes these topics are quite challenging to teach, and also difficult to research.
 Courses and modules on these subjects are often quite theoretical and often they neither deliver the practical knowhow required nor do they inspire our students to become innovators or entrepreneurs.
 Fortunately some good work is being done in this field in various parts of the world and this annual competition highlights such initiatives.

 If you are involved in the teaching of innovation and/or entrepreneurship, we invite you to participate in the 9th Innovation and Entrepreneurship Teaching Excellence Awards to showcase new ideas and new approaches for teaching innovation and entrepreneurship in higher education institutions and in the organisational environment.
-The final round of the competition will be run alongside the 19th European Conference on Innovation and Entrepreneurship in Paris, France on the 26 – 27 September 2024.
+The final round of the competition will be run alongside the 19th European Conference on Innovation and Entrepreneurship in Krakow, Poland on the 25 – 26 September 2025.

 To enter the competition we ask you in the first instance to submit an abstract of up to 300 words using the online submission form describing the work you wish to draw to our attention to.
 If your work is suitable we will invite you to submit a case history of no more than 3000 words which will be considered as an entry to the competition.
 A panel of international adjudicators will evaluate the case histories.
 Your full case history submission should be structured around the following headings: